NebinGeorge/EIC-dRICH-ML-data/readme.md

-## Test data for Pid in EIC-dRICH using ML
+## Hepmc files and data for Pid in EIC-dRICH using ML

-The file Test_data_for_ML.csv contain data for Kaon at 5 GeV/c, pseudorapidity 2 and azimuthal angle at 225 degree.
+This repository contains hepmc files and and data files generated for employing ML to perform PID in EIC-dRICH.
+The data files in csv format can be found in folder csv_files and it contains data files of 3 particled pion 211, kaon 321 and proton 2212 with momentum ranging from 2-50 GeV/c, pseudorapidity 1.5-2.5, and polar angle 0-360, randomised within the range.
+Informations such as particle momentum, cell ID(encoded) and PDG are available in the csv files.
+The hepmc files used for generating this data are found in folder hepmc.

+All the cellIDs are encoded, cellID decoding is yet to be done.